RAS Foundation Community Futures Grant

 A Community Partner can be any local agency or group that delivers a service, provides a benefit or whose purpose is charitable in nature.
 For example, educational organisations, your local Show Society or service club (Rotary, The Lions Club, Apex etc).

-Applications for the 2020 RAS Foundation Community Futures Grant will close Sunday 1 March 2020.
+Applications for the 2020 RAS Foundation Community Futures Grant are now closed.